QTC-UMD/dds-sweeper/README.md

 Turns on extra debug messages printed over serial. `state` should be `on` or `off` (no string quotes required).

-* `setfreq <channel:int> <frequency:float>`:
-Manually set the output frequency of a specified channel.
-Channels are 0-3 and frequencies are in Hz.
-If `debug` is set to on, it will respond with the actual frequency set.

-* `setphase <channel:int> <phase_offset:float>`:
-Manually set the phase offset of a specified channel.
-Channels are 0-3 and offsets are in degrees.
-If `debug` is set to on, it will respond with the actual degree offset set.

-* `setamp <channel:int> <amplituce_scale_factor:float>`:
-Manually set the amplitude scale factor of a specified channel.
-Channels are 0-3 and amplitude scale factors are a precentage of the maximum output voltage.
-If `debug` is set to on, it will respond with the actual frequency set.

 * `mode <sweep-type:int> <trigger-source:int>`:
 Configures what mode the DDS-Sweeper is operating in
   - 0: single stepping / manual mode